gkxiao/waters/15-GPDH/README.md

 As shown in the table, GNINA’s scoring terms indicate that Compound 38 forms stronger non-directional hydrogen-bond interactions and more favorable hydrophobic contacts than Compound 4.
 However, these improvements translate into only a small difference in predicted binding affinity (ΔΔG ≈ 0.7 kcal/mol), far below the experimental value of 3.62 kcal/mol.

 This discrepancy suggests that interaction-based scoring alone is insufficient to capture the dominant energetic contribution in this optimization step.
-In contrast, when the GIST-derived water displacement free energy (ΔG_watdisp) is incorporated as an explicit correction term, the corrected binding free energies show quantitative agreement with experiment.
+In contrast, when the GIST-derived water displacement free energy (ΔG<sub>watdisp</sub>) is incorporated as an explicit correction term, the corrected binding free energies (Affinity-Corr) show quantitative agreement with experiment.

-As shown in the table, GNINA’s scoring breakdown indicates that Compound 38 forms stronger non-directional hydrogen-bond interactions and more favorable hydrophobic contacts than Compound 4, as reflected by the larger non_dir_h_bond and hydrophobic terms.
-However, these improvements are only marginally reflected in the predicted binding affinities, yielding a ΔΔG of approximately 0.7 kcal/mol between Compounds 4 and 38, substantially smaller than the experimental value of 3.62 kcal/mol.
-This discrepancy suggests that interaction-based scoring alone is insufficient to capture the dominant contribution in this optimization step.
-In contrast, when the GIST-derived water displacement free energy ΔG<sub>watdisp</sub> is incorporated as an explicit correction term, the resulting corrected affinities (Affinity-Corr) show quantitative agreement with the experimental binding free energies.
 The calculation formula is as follows:

 $$
 \begin{aligned}